JoacimLord/The-Luna-Framework/README.md

 		//These two are for rendering opengl in the viewport (graphics) app.Clear(1.0f, 0.0f, 1.0f, 1.0f); //Initializes the viewport as a rendering texture

-		app.Render(); //To render graphics to the viewport, needs to take in a texture and a anchor.GetTransform().
+		app.Render(); //To render graphics to the viewport, needs to take in a texture OR a color (vec4), and a GetTransform() from the Anchor class.

 		//If your application only need the ImGui setup, only keep this */ app.Display();